-4.1.2.1 Saving Configuration via the Web
+4.1.2.1 Saving Configuration

 In the Industrial Managed Switch, the running configuration file stores in the RAM.
-In the current version, the running configuration sequence of running-config can be saved from the RAM to FLASH by "Save Configuration" function, so that the running configuration sequence becomes the startup configuration file, which is called configuration save.
+In the current version, the running configuration sequence of running-config can be saved from the RAM to FLASH by "Save Configurations to FLASH" function, so that the running configuration sequence becomes the startup configuration file, which is called Save Configuration.

-To save all applied changes and set the current configuration as a startup configuration, the startup-configuration file will be loaded automatically across a system reboot.
+To save all applied changes and set the current configuration as a startup configuration.
+The startup-configuration file will be loaded automatically across a system reboot.

-1. Click "Save > Save Configuration" to log in to the "Configuration Manager" page.
+1. Click "Save > Save Configurations" to move to "Configuration Manager" page.